Transient dynamics of a magnetic impurity coupled to superconducting electrodes: exact numerics versus perturbation theory: Model and formalism

-In this work, we extend the tDMRG method to the case where the leads are superconducting.
-A particular consideration to take into account in the presence of superconductivity is that the particle number is conserved {\it modulo two} \cite{Feiguin2007a} ({\it i.e.}, number parity and spin are used as good quantum numbers).
-To preserve unitarity and prevent loss of accuracy, we pick a bond dimension (the dimension of the DMRG basis) large enough to keep the truncation error under a pre-determined tolerance (typically $10^{-6}$), and we stop the simulations either when the accuracy grows beyond this value, or when the effects of the boundaries become dominant.
-The observables we represent are given by Eqs. (\ref{Eq_n_sigma}-\ref{Eq_Delta}) for the impurity population, the current, and the pair amplitude.
+In this work, we extend the tDMRG method to the case where the leads are superconducting, including a local pairing term $\Delta d_{n\uparrow}d_{n\downarrow}+\mbox{H.c.}$ at every site of the chain, except at the impurity.
+A particular consideration to take into account about the included pairing term is that the particle number is conserved {\it modulo two} \cite{Feiguin2007a} ({\it i.e.}, number parity and spin are good quantum numbers).
+To preserve unitarity and prevent loss of accuracy, we pick a bond dimension (the dimension of the DMRG basis) large enough to keep the truncation error under a predetermined tolerance, and we stop the simulations either when the accuracy grows beyond this value, or when the effects of the boundaries become dominant.
+We typically use a bond dimension of $200$ and a tolerance of $10^{-6}$.
+The observables we represent are given by Eqs. (\ref{Eq_n_sigma}-\ref{Eq_Delta}) for the impurity population, current, and pair amplitude.

+Our protocol is implemented as follows: before calculating the evolution, we prepare the system in its global ground state.
+In this work, we focus on the situation where the impurity is initially detached from the leads.
+The initial impurity occupation is controlled by the initial level energy, $\varepsilon_0(t=0^-)$.
+We also introduce an initial Zeeman splitting in the impurity Hamiltonian \eqref{H_i} of the form

+At the initial time, $t=0$, the impurity is connected to the superconducting leads and the impurity Hamiltonian takes the form of Eq. \eqref{H_i}, with $h_z=0$ and $\varepsilon_0$ assuming its final value.
+We then evolve the wave function using tDMRG.
+Finally, we include the bias voltage as a time-dependent hoping between the impurity and the leads, using the expression in Eq. \eqref{H_T_def}.